 - Or, generate a Report with the target

-and inspect its structure viareport.dict()
+metricand inspect its structure viareport.dict()orreport.json().

 A summary of all parameters:

-Parameter | Type | Required | Default | Description |
+| Parameter | Type | Required | Default | Description |

 legend | str | ❌ | None | Legend name in the panel.
-If None , one is auto-generated. |
+If None, one is auto-generated. |

 tags | list | ❌ | [] | Optional tags to select values only from a subset of Reports in the Project. |